alyssafroment/credit-risk-modelling/README.md

 - Python (pandas, scikit-learn, xgboost, matplotlib, seaborn)
 - Jupyter Notebook

+## Dataset
+- Contains 30,000 credit card clients in Taiwan from April 2005 to September 2005.
+- Includes target value clients who defaulted in the following month (October 2005)

 ## Features
 The dataset includes features such as:
 Credit_Limit – Credit limit of the client